Extending edge colorings of distance-3 matchings in the Cartesian product of graphs: Introduction

 The main theorem of this paper is the following theorem that implies Conjecture \ref{conjecture}.

 \begin{theorem} Let $k$ be an integer with $k \geq 2$, and let $G_i$ be Class 1 graphs for each $i \in \{1, \dots, k\}$, with maximum degree $\Delta(G_i)$, respectively.
 Suppose that some edges of the Cartesian product $G_1 \square G_2 \square \cdots \square G_k$ are precolored using at most $\sum_{i=1}^k \Delta(G_i)$ colors, ensuring that the distance between any two precolored edges is at least three.
-If $\sum_{i=1}^k \Delta(G_i)$ is even and satisfies $2\Delta(G_i) < \sum_{i=1}^k \Delta(G_i) \forall i \in \{1, \dots, k\}$, then this precoloring is extendable. \end{theorem}
+If $\sum_{i=1}^k \Delta(G_i)$ is even and satisfies $2\Delta(G_i) < \sum_{j=1}^k \Delta(G_j) \quad \forall i \in \{1, \dots, k\}$, then this precoloring is extendable. \end{theorem}

-\begin{remark} Notice that if the distance between any two precolored edges is at least three, then the edge set of two brick-neighborhoods of different precolored edges are either edge-disjoint or share an external edge. \end{remark}

-\begin{remark} Theorem \ref{general} solves Problem \ref{problem} in the case where $\Delta(G)=\Delta(H)$ and also Conjecture \ref{conjecture}, as the degree conditions are clearly satisfied in both cases. \end{remark}
+\begin{remark} \textup{Theorem \ref{general} solves Problem \ref{problem} in the case where $\Delta(G)=\Delta(H)$ and also Conjecture \ref{conjecture}, as the degree conditions are clearly satisfied in both cases.} \end{remark}

 In the second section, we also study the problem in the case of the Cartesian product of a bipartite graph and an edge.
 Galvin's theorem \cite{Galvin} is used in the proof of this statement, so the proof does not work for the Cartesian product of a Class 1 graph and an edge.
 However, if the List Coloring Conjecture holds for Class 1 graphs, then the proof automatically extends to this case as well.
 The final section presents some related results on Cartesian products with odd cycles.
-The following definition will be useful in the proofs.